enarve/sicp-notes/1_procedures/2_procedure_and_processes/notes.md

 Recursive procedure — procedure that refers to itself.
 Not the same as recursive process, which describes process evolution, not syntactical definition.

 Special-purpose _looping constructs_. _Tail-recursive_ implementation of language: keeping iterative process in constant (number of state varibles) space (memory).

+### Tree recursion

+Fibonacci numbers, each number is sum of the preceding two:
+`0, 1, 1, 2, 3, 5, 8, 13, 21, ...`

+Recursive and iterative versions of fibonacci numbers computation.
+Tree-like structure of recursive, exponential growth of steps.
+Efficiency of iteration with three state varibales.

+#### Example: counting change
+Compute the number of ways to combine smaller denomination into one dollar summarized.